Campeonato Carioca 2012

 Born in 1955, Edinho played 45 times for Brazil.
 He went to three World Cup Finals: 1978, 1982 and 1986.
 He was the captain of the 1986 team.
 Edinho was also in the team which finished fourth at the 1976 Summer Olympics.
 He spent most of his career with Fluminense, but also played with Flamengo and Fluminense FC.
 In Europe, he played with Udinese in Italy and Gremio.

 CB: Ricardo Gomez (Brazil)

-He started his career with Fluminense at home before joining Benfica in 1988.
+Ricardo Gomez started his career with Fluminense at home before joining Benfica in 1988.
 He would then join Paris St.Germaine in 1991.
 He went to play in Italia 1990, where Brazil was known for their defensive tactics.
 In 1994, he was selected as the captain for USA 1994.
-However, he was injured at the last minute and did not attend the WC Finals.
+However, he was injured before the Finals and did not attend the World Cup Finals.

 LB: Branco (Brazil)

 Branco appeared 72 times for Brazil, between April 1985 and February 1995.
 He went to both Italia 1990 and USA 1994.
 In 1994, he scored a powerful against Holland that sent Brazil to the semifinal.
 On the club level, Branco played for Internacional (1980–81), Fluminense (1981–86)(94)(99), Brescia (1986–88), FC Porto (1988–91), Genoa (1991–93), Grêmio (1992–94), Flamengo (1995), Corinthians (1995), Middlesbrough (1996), and MetroStars (1997).